AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/creating-a-module.md

 └── .dockerignore
 ```

-- You can use `notebook-template.ipynb` (or `script-template.py`) as a starting point for any Jupyter notebooks (or python scripts) you create while writing your analysis
+- You can use `notebook-template.ipynb` (or `script-template.py`) as a starting point for any Jupyter notebooks (or Python scripts) you create while writing your analysis
 - You can use the `environment.yml` file to add packages to your module's conda environment